-With AMAZON ‘Smile’ you can shop conveniently online and help NETOA funds at the same tine!
-Whenever you shop with Amazon if you use the ‘Smile’ link, as we are a Registered Charity, they will donate a small amount from your purchase price to NETOA funds.
+With AMAZON ‘Smile’ you can shop conveniently online and help NETOA funds at the same time!
+When you shop on Amazon, use the ‘Smile’ link and as we are a Registered Charity they will donate a small amount from your purchase price to NETOA funds.

-It doesn’t cost you any more and is a great way to help our funds whilst you shop, but without any effort at all, except remembering to ‘SMILE’!
-Just use this convenient button to go straight to the Smile site and we will be smiling along with you!
+It doesn’t cost you anything and is a great way to boost our funds as you shop – JUST Remember To ‘SMILE’!
+Use this convenient button to go straight to the ‘Smile’ site and we will be smiling along with you!